vaadin-component-factory/enhanced-rich-text-editor/enhanced-rich-text-editor-tables/README.md

 inside the ERTE.
 Also the addon provides a style template functionality, that allows to predefine, modifiy and/or apply visual styles for tables.

+## Source
+The addon code is forked from https://github.com/dclement8/quill1-table and has been partially modified afterwards.

+Any licensing different to the Apache License 2.0 applies only to code changes made on the original or new code, that does not exist in the forked repository (as of August 1st, 2024).

 ## Addon usage
 The addon extends an existing ERTE instance by registering Quill (the internally used library for the rich text editor) modules and adding custom toolbar components to allow the user to add or modify tables.